Exploring Christmas in El Salvador, the Heartwarming Spirit of Navidad in El Salvador

 Los Nacimientos or nativity scenes

-Salvadoran families take the nativity scenes or Los Nacimientos seriously.
-Some families spend days setting up their nativity scenes to impress others.
+Salvadoran families take their nativity scenes, or Los Nacimientos, very seriously.
+Some spend days carefully arranging their displays to impress others.

-The Salvadoran nativity scenes are a Christmas tradition that makes this holiday more attractive.
-Additionally, municipalities and catholic churches create their own Nativity scenes.
+The Salvadoran nativity scene is a cherished Christmas tradition that adds to the holiday’s charm.
+Additionally, municipalities and churches create their own Nativity scenes.

 Nativity Scene El Salvador